Micro Pig Birthday Party

 This is N E V E R going to happen.

 We were already planning a party with old school party games when I stumbled upon a local micro pig breeder who does school and home visits.
 Despite leaving it to 4 days before the party, the breeder was incredibly accommodating, and managed to juggle things around to get two pigs Babe and Wilbur to us for the party.

 I kept the VIP guests a secret from the girls, as it was so last minute, and I didn’t want them to build it up into a big deal, and then be disappointed.
 I needn’t have worried.
 They were a HUGE success.

 Time for the pigs red carpet makeover.
 Well bath.
 Olivia their human “entourage” from Kew Little Pigs, let Abbi help wash them.

 Plenty of time for Abbi to play before the guests arrive.
-Our garden is enclosed, so we took them out of their harnesses for a while….but then spent ages chasing after them.
+Our garden is enclosed, so we took them out of their harnesses for a while.
+And then spent ages chasing after them.
 The harnesses were put back on fairly quickly!
-Not long before Abbi realises you don’t take the pigs for a walk…they take you!
+Not long before Abbi realised you don’t take micro pigs for a walk…they take you!

 And then the party guests arrive.
 The girls are a little tentative at first.

 But very soon are down cuddling the pigs.And taking it in turns to take them for walks.
 Abbi and I made these chalkboard t-shirts that we gave out to the girls with some chalk while they were waiting for their turn.

 Olivia their handler was great.
 She gave the girls some basic information about looking after pigs, and was very relaxed about letting the pigs be handled.
 Believe me those porkers don’t do anything they don’t want to.
 I managed to get nice pics of all of the girls, which we used for Abbis thank you cards.